 Polystyrene comes in two forms:

-The rigid form is used for clear food containers, plates, bowls, beverage cups/lids, utensils and straws
+The rigid form is used for clear food containers, plates, bowls, beverage cups/lids, utensils and straws.

-What is the proposal and why?
+What does the bylaw do and why?

 Polystyrene items harm wildlife and are not biodegradable.
 It fragments through mechanical action and degrades in the presence of light; a process that takes approximately 200 years to complete.
 The foam form, in particular, is often mistaken as food by both domestic and wild animals.